 Myanmar has an area at 676,578 square kilometres (261,227 sq mi), comprising 14 administrative divisions.
 It is the world’s 40th largest country and the second largest in Southeast Asia.
 Its land borders are 5,876 kilometers (3,651 miles) and its coastline forms one third of Burma’s total perimeter, a length 1,930 kilometres (1,200 miles).

 Burma is a large country with a rugged landscape.
 There is a dry plain in the centre of the country which is ringed by steep, jungle covered mountain ranges.
-49 per cent of the land is covered by forest and woodlands.
+About 49% of the land is covered by forest and woodlands.
 Four of Asia’s largest rivers, the Irrawaddy, the Chindwin, the Sittang and the Salween, run through the country.
 The five main geographic divisions in the country are the Western Mountains, the Northern Mountains, the Shan Plateau in the east, the Central Basin and Lowlands, and the Coastal Strip.

 The Western Mountains, averaging 1,829 m (6,000 ft) in elevation, run in a north-south direction along Burma’s western border from the Northern Mountains to the coast.
 The upper half of the region, which includes the Patkai Range, Naga Hills, and Chin Hills, forms the border with India.
 The lower half of the Western Mountains, formed by the Arakan Mountain Range, runs along the Bay of Bengal.
 The Arakan Mountain Range, starting at the Chin Hills and running along the coastline to the Arakan (Rakhine) Peninsula, protect the central region from the southwestern monsoon rains, creating a semi-desert landscape called the Dry Zone.